 Bellevue is a somewhat small city located in the state of Ohio.
-With a population of 8,005 people and two constituent neighborhoods, Bellevue is the 200th largest community in Ohio.
-Much of the housing stock in Bellevue was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 8,177 people and two constituent neighborhoods, Bellevue is the 200th largest community in Ohio.

-The per capita income in Bellevue in 2010 was $23,054, which is middle income relative to Ohio and the nation.
-This equates to an annual income of $92,216 for a family of four.
+The per capita income in Bellevue in 2018 was $31,991, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
+This equates to an annual income of $127,964 for a family of four.
 However, Bellevue contains both very wealthy and poor people as well.

 The people who call Bellevue home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bellevue residents report their race to be White, followed by Native American.
-Important ancestries of people in Bellevue include Irish, Italian, English, and Polish.
+The greatest number of Bellevue residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Bellevue include German, Irish, Italian, English, and Russian.

 The most common language spoken in Bellevue is English.
-Other important languages spoken here include West Germanic languages and Spanish.
+Other important languages spoken here include Spanish and West Germanic languages.